 After lower or upper motor neuron denervation and in certain pathologic states (eg burns, sepsis, immobilization, chronic muscle relaxant therapy or botulism, loss of muscle electrical activity), the immature or alpha 7 type may proliferate in a way that they spread across the entire muscle belly.
 A hyperkalemic response to succinylcholine may result from this very large increase in nACHr.
 These so called extrajunctional receptors are not composed of the typical proteins that make up junctional nACHr.
 Typical nACHr in adults are composed of five subunits arranged to form a pore as seen below.
 These are referred to as the mature type of nACHr.
 These two subtypes immature and alpha 7 have different characteristics and may account for some of the clinical findings in patients with a proliferation of extrajunctional receptors such as resistance to NDMB and the large hyperkalemic response to succinylcholine.
 Furthermore, these characteristics, i.e. depolarization at 1/100th the dose for the normal adult receptors and 10 fold increased mean channel open time, indicates that attempting to use a smaller dose of succinylcholine to avoid hyperkalemia, will not be successful.

-Above, I referred to an article where it was suggested that perhaps use of small dose of a NDMB might prevent a hyperkalemic response to succinylcholine.
+Above, I referred to an article where it was suggested that perhaps the use of a small dose of a NDMB might prevent a hyperkalemic response to succinylcholine.
 There is evidence to suggest that in normal patients, the normal 0.5 to 1.0 mEq rise in K+ seen when given succinylcholine may be prevented with a defasciculating dose of a NDMB.
 However, we know that in states where extrajunctional nACHr have prolifereated, the fetal and alpha 7 type predominate.
 One of many different characteristics of these receptors is their lack of sensitivity to NDMBs.
 Therefore, it would not be expected that a typical defasciculating dose would prevent hyperkalemia since these aberrant receptor subtypes are less likely to effectively bind to our non depolarizers.

 It has been demonstrated that in PPS, there is residual lesions involving the reticular activating system.
 Because the reticular activating system is a theoretical site of action for most anesthetic agents, it would be prudent to cautiously titrate anesthetics to the patients response.
 In the current case, the patient did not show an increased sensitivity to sevoflurane, and emergence was uneventful.
 The idea that these patients are more sensitive to anesthetics is still theoretical.